 Transport in the Cells and Stress

 Holforf also cites culture work indicating that physiological or emotional stress can inhibit the transport of inactive thyroid hormone into the cell.
 This suggests that T4 levels can be normal or even high when little T4 is making it into the cells.
 At these times neither T4 nor TSH levels reflect this reduced uptake into the cells.

-Besides, inflammation, physiological stress and glucocorticoid drugs such as prednisone also suppress the levels of active thyroid hormone in the tissues and increase levels of reverse T-3.
+Besides, inflammation and physiological stress, glucocorticoid drugs such as prednisone also suppress the levels of active thyroid hormone in the tissues and increase levels of reverse T-3.

 Dr Holtorf on Thyroid Testing

 “…. extreme caution should be used in relying on TSH or serum thyroid levels to rule out hypothyroidism in… A wide range of conditions including stress, chronic fatigue syndrome, fibromyalgia, inflammation, autoimmune diseases, depression, diabetes, insulin resistance, and systemic illnesses.
 Holtorf